 As beautiful as the Ann Magnolia’s blooms are, it’s a great addition to your landscape even when it’s not in season as the tree maintains an attractive mounded shape all year around!
-One of our most favorite southern magnolias (aka saucer or lily magnolias) that flourishes in the United States.
+One of our favorite saucer or lily magnolias that flourishes in the United States.

 Ann Magnolia tree is mostly noted for its compact shrubby habit, slightly fragrant deep reddish purple flowers and early to late spring blooms.
 The flowering tree is slow-growing, deciduous shrub/small tree.
-It will typically rise to be over 10-15 feet tall and 8-10 feet wide as a mature tree.
+The ann magnolia tree size will typically rise to be over 10-15 feet tall and 8-10 feet wide as a mature tree.

 Grows best in USDA growing zones 4-9 and can be grown across most of the United States.
 Very cold hardy.
 Be sure to water well the first year of planting to establish a strong root system.
 A slow release fertilizer at the top of the root ball will help in the early spring growing season.